djimenezweb/minishell-v2/evaluation.md

 ### Simple Command & global variables

+If something crashes, select the "crash" flag.
+If something doesn't work, select the "incomplete work" flag.

 - [ ] Execute a simple command with an absolute path like `/bin/ls`, or any other command without any options.
 - [ ] How many global variables are used?
 Why?
 Ask the evaluated student to give you a concrete example of why it feels mandatory or logical.
 - [ ] Check the global variable.
 This global variable cannot provide any other information or data access than the number of a received signal.
 - [ ] Test an empty command.
 - [ ] Test only spaces or tabs.
-- [ ] If something crashes, select the "crash" flag.
-- [ ] If something doesn't work, select the "incomplete work" flag.

 ### Arguments

+If something crashes, select the "crash" flag.
+If something doesn't work, select the "incomplete work" flag.

 - [ ] Execute a simple command with an absolute path like `/bin/ls`, or any other command with arguments but without any quotes or double quotes.
 - [ ] Repeat multiple times with different commands and arguments.
-- [ ] If something crashes, select the "crash" flag.
-- [ ] If something doesn't work, select the "incomplete work" flag.

 ### echo

+If something crashes, select the "crash" flag.
+If something doesn't work, select the "incomplete work" flag.

 - [ ] Execute the `echo` command with or without arguments, or the `-n` option.
 - [ ] Repeat multiple times with different arguments.
-- [ ] If something crashes, select the "crash" flag.
-- [ ] If something doesn't work, select the "incomplete work" flag.

 ### exit

+If something crashes, select the "crash" flag.
+If something doesn't work, select the "incomplete work" flag.

 - [ ] Execute `exit` command with or without arguments.
 - [ ] Repeat multiple times with different arguments.
 - [ ] Don't forget to relaunch the minishell
-- [ ] If something crashes, select the "crash" flag.
-- [ ] If something doesn't work, select the "incomplete work" flag.

 ### Return value of a process

+If something crashes, select the "crash" flag.
+If something doesn't work, select the "incomplete work" flag.

 - [ ] Execute a simple command with an absolute path like `/bin/ls`, or any other command with arguments but without any quotes and double quotes.
 Then execute `echo $?`
 - [ ] Check the printed value.
 You can do the same in bash in order to compare the results.
 - [ ] Repeat multiple times with different commands and arguments.
 Try some wrong commands like `/bin/ls filethatdoesntexist`
 - [ ] Try anything like `expr $? + $?`
-- [ ] If something crashes, select the "crash" flag.
-- [ ] If something doesn't work, select the "incomplete work" flag.

 ### Signals

+If something crashes, select the "crash" flag.
+If something doesn't work, select the "incomplete work" flag.

 - [ ] `Ctrl`+`C` in an empty prompt should display a new line with a new prompt.
 - [ ] `Ctrl`+`\` in an empty prompt should not do anything.